Bad Faith Insurance Practices

 For example, an insurer might acknowledge the claim on time, investigate within the regulatory deadlines, and issue a written explanation for every decision — checking every regulatory box — while simultaneously offering $40,000 on a $200,000 loss with no reasonable basis.
 The regulatory compliance does not immunize the insurer from a bad faith claim based on the unreasonable underpayment.

-Violations Do not Automatically Mean Recoverable Damages
+Violations Do Not Automatically Mean Recoverable Damages

 Even when violations exist, they do not automatically translate into damages a policyholder can recover in court.
 A regulatory violation that caused no harm may not result in any damages at all.
 A statutory violation that cannot be independently pleaded may have no direct legal consequence.
 A breach of contract that was ultimately cured — for example, a late payment that was eventually made in full — may result in only nominal damages.